titoiride/ALaDyn/docs/pages/NAMELIST_GUIDE.md

   + `0`
   + `1`
   + `2` For Envelope-fluid LWFA model (model_id = 4).
 Code solves Euler equations for plasma density with the laser described as an envelope.
++ `density_limiter` (default is false) bool variable that activates the density flux limiter in the fluid equations.
+This enforces density positivity. **WARNING** Still in beta, use is not recommended

 ## TARGET_DESCRIPTION namelist block